lacojim/FreeFactoryQT/database/readme.txt

 In the future, it is hoped this can also be used to create a dynamic UI by only showing compatible options for a given codec, muxer, etc.

 Presently there are seven python scripts used to create this database.
 I will include those here at some point.
 Once they are more refined perhaps.
-They can be used to create a new database completely based on the version FFmpeg you have install.
+They can be used to create a new database completely based on the version of the FFmpeg you have installed on your system.